-Until 2008, Wardian averaged two or three ultras a year, but as the years passed and his experience grew, he began racing worldwide on a weekly basis.
-For example, in 2014, he finished 17 ultramarathons and 11 marathons—more than one race every other weekend with countless shorter races thrown in the mix.
-“I love to race so I’ve always pushed my recovery even when I was younger and fed off of each race finish.
+Until 2008, Wardian averaged two or three ultras a year, but as the years passed and his experience grew, he began racing more — up to 50 times a year, including 10 to 15 ultra-type events — and doing fastest known times.
+“I love to race so I’ve always pushed my recovery, even when I was younger, and fed off of each race finish.
 Now, I’m used to it.
 Both my mind and body are accustomed to my current racing load.”

 Of course, Wardian’s situation is unique.
 He’s able to maintain his desire to race frequently (an element we’ll touch on later), he’s supported by numerous sponsors and a loving family, and has a career that grants him the time he needs to travel and the ability to work remotely.
 However, Wardian’s example proves that a mature running background can certainly alter the common recovery paradigm.